topmonks/hlidac-shopu/README.md

 ## Building extensions

-All extensions (except Safari version) will be build to `./dist` folder by calling the `npm build` script.
+All extensions (except Safari version) will be built to `./dist` folder by calling the `npm build` script.

-Firefox supports Dark and Light themes for action icons and we are optimising action icons for these.
+Firefox supports Dark and Light themes for action icons, and we are optimising action icons for these.
 Chrome doesn't support action icons theming via `manifest.json` so we use `background.js` script to add support for themes programmatically.
 We are removing `background.js` script, and it's entry in manifest, in build step with other unnecessary files.